Our impact

 Facilities staffed with 3,900 NHS employees

-are helping support the wider NHS strategy of delivering more services in the community
+the wider NHS strategy of delivering more services in the community